 Fitting 35” tires to a 3rd Gen Toyota Tacoma requires a minimum 3-inch lift.

-Fitting 33s on 3rd Gen Tacoma – What You Need To Know
+Fitting 35″ Tires on 3rd Gen Tacoma – What You Need To Know

-Fitting 35” tires does not require a crazy amount of modifications compared to fitting 33-inch.
+If you want to do the fitment properly, then there are a few suspension components that will need to be upgraded when fitting 35s.
 You will require a lift, negative offset rims and you’ll need to do some modifications, which we’ll get into more detail later.

 Pinch Weld Mod